-The 2017 Atlanta Urban Design Commission 40th Annual Awards for Excellence recognized projects, programs and individuals that have significantly contributed to the improvement of the built environment in the City of Atlanta, as well as the preservation of the City’s heritage.
-This year, Jones Pierce received the Award of Excellence in Contextual Infill category for the 405 9th Street project/
+The 2017 Atlanta Urban Design Commission 40th Annual Awards for Excellence recognized projects, programs, and individuals that have significantly contributed to the improvement of the built environment in the City of Atlanta, as well as the preservation of the City’s heritage.
+This year, Jones Pierce received the Award of Excellence in Contextual Infill category for the 405 9th Street project.

-A corner tower for the lower level entrance and upper level master bedroom provides an anchor, allowing both street facing facades to mark the corner with a higher element.
-Side yard access doors open to the dining room, allowing the space and users to spill out into the yard after dinner.
+A corner tower for the lower level entrance and upper level master bedroom provides an anchor.
+It allow both street facing facades to mark the corner with a higher element.
+Additionally, side yard access doors open to the dining room, allowing the space and users to spill out into the yard after dinner.
 The side yard wraps the corner to eventually transition into “backyard” space, landing in front of the covered porch.

 Success will be measured by a time when neighbors can no longer remember the time the house was not there.
 It will seem as if it was always meant to be a part of the original fabric of the urban neighborhood.

 Or check us out online at https://jonespierce.com